-Function 2.2 int glbInitExperiment(char inf, glb_exp in, int counter) adds a single experiment with the filename inf to the list of currently loaded experiments.
-The counter is a pointer to the variable containing the number of experiments, and the experiment in points to the beginning of the experiment list.
+Function 2.2 int glbInitExperiment(char infile, glb_exp ptr, int counter) adds a single experiment with the filename infile to the list of currently loaded experiments.
+The counter is a pointer to the variable containing the number of experiments, and the experiment ptr points to the beginning of the experiment list.
 The function returns zero if it was successful.